Getting Started

 The questions are designed to match FBLA national-level difficulty and are built from each event's official topic list.
 They are a study tool, not official FBLA materials.
 Use them alongside the official FBLA event description and topic outline.

-All 45 objective-test events -- the ones with a 60-minute, 100-question multiple-choice format.
+All 34 events that include a timed objective (multiple-choice) test.
 Presentation, case-study, and production events don't have a standardized test, so AI practice tests aren't applicable for those.

 Yes.
 After reviewing your results, click 'Log score to tracker' and the score is saved to your practice tracker.
 The dashboard shows your score trend over time per competition.